Table of contents

 Improvements to the relay

-Major improvements to customer-deployed relays were introduced with agent version 20.0.0-3445.
+Major improvements to self-deployed relays were introduced with the agent version 20.0.0-3445.
 Earlier versions of the relay download every supported agent software package (all versions, all platforms) from Workload Security, and every security update from their primary security update source.
 This takes approximately 400 GB of disk space and downloads can take several hours to complete.
 The new relay is a reverse proxy which only downloads and caches agent software packages and security updates that are requested by agents, rather than downloading all released updates.
-Also, the new relay downloads both agent software packages and security updates directly from Workload Security relays.
+Also, the new relay downloads both the agent software packages and security updates directly from Workload Security relays.

 • New relays for agent version 20.0.0-3771 and earlier cannot connect to Workload Security relays via proxy.
 This support is added in version 20.0.0-3964.